 In the race for the house, incumbent Tom Marino (R) took 65.9 percent of votes throughout the 10th district with challenger Phil Scollo taking 34.1 percent of the vote.
 This outcome is consistent with local results, which show Marino earning 63 percent of the county vote.

-Page 2 of 2 - The results of other elections are as follows:
+The results of other elections are as follows: